What are the best bathtubs for rental properties? I’ve done the legwork and am ready to present the winners!

 If you’re looking for a truly solid value tub that doesn’t appear “value” this is the one!
 It’s got a sleek, modern look and is excellent quality for the price.
 This bathtub is built from super-durable acrylic.
 I love it because it should fit snugly into any standard 60” alcove, and comes with a side skirt attached.

 This is a lightweight tub at 75 pounds, so easy to move into a new property and easy to install.
 You can get a model with either a left or right-hand drain, so pay attention and be sure to order the correct version for your units.

 A freestanding tub can instantly give a bathroom a contemporary upscale feel.
 In a rental property, it can provide the “Wow!” factor you want.

 This tub is also a great selling point if you’re outfitting a vacation home that already has a shower available as well.

-It’s only about $100 more than our mid-range choice, but because of its beautiful design, it definitely whispers “luxury.”
+Because of its beautiful design, it definitely whispers “luxury.”

 How to Find Great Tubs for Rental Units

 Let’s look at the different considerations for narrowing down the list of best bathtubs for rental properties.

 All bathtub materials have pros and cons.
 You can read an in-depth post about bathtub materials here.
 While there are 8 major types of bathtub materials for a typical home, in a rental property we easily narrowed down the options to acrylic and Americast.